 • According to the current data, Germany is involved in 26 land deals covering a total area of 433,000 hectares.

 The Land Matrix is a global and independent initiative that collects data on land acquisitions in low- and middle-income countries.
 Its goal is to promote transparency and accountability in decisions over land and investment.
 It is coordinated by a network of international research institutions and organisations.
 The GIGA manages the global database of the Land Matrix, evaluating the data on a regular basis. www.landmatrix.org

 About the GIGA

-The GIGA German Institute of Global and Area Studies is an independent social science research institute based in Hamburg, Germany.
+The German Institute for Global and Area Studies (GIGA) is an independent social science research institute based in Hamburg, Germany.
 Our mission is to analyse political, social, and economic developments in Africa, Asia, Latin America, and the Middle East, as well as global issues. www.giga-hamburg.de

 Contact details of other spokespersons available upon request.

 This issue of the GIGA Journal of Current Chinese Affairs covers topics such as the social and political role of Chinese associations in Africa, the ideological discourse of "positive energy" in China, and the redefinition of the concept of "citizen diplomacy".